 Watching the glass blowing process

-We sat an afternoon watching as Peter and Itsuka, his girlfriend, created beautiful pieces of art.
+We sat an afternoon watching as Peter and Itsuka, his partner, created beautiful pieces of art.
 While art Peter makes functional glass work, such as glasses, plates, glass containers to store rice or pasta, etc.

 Watching glass blowing is like watching a campfire.
 It is mesmerizing, you automatically follow your eyes to each seemingly small yet imperative part of the process.
 You can see (and order) his work here.

 We spent a couple of pleasant days together.
 As a fellow Land Cruiser aficionado – Peter owns a BJ46 – there was a fair share of car talk, of course.
 And when you talk, you need to eat and drink.
 So we decided to revive our Coleman oven.
 It had been a while since we had baked bread (here’s how we make it) and Itsuka wanted to learn how to make it.